The Cheapest Way to Reline a Chimney: A Denver Pro's Honest Cost Guide

 Installation Steps

-- Measure your chimney accurately to purchase the right liner length.
+- Measure your chimney carefully so you buy the right liner length and diameter the first time.

-- Assemble the liner kit according to manufacturer instructions.
+- Assemble the liner kit the way the manufacturer spells out.

-- Insert the liner into the chimney and secure it with clamps and brackets.
+- Feed the liner down the chimney and lock it in with clamps and brackets.

-- Insulate the liner using a thermal blanket or other approved methods.
+- Insulate it with a thermal blanket or another approved method.

 Professional Installation: Why It May Be Worth the Cost

-- A thorough inspection of the chimney structure.
+- A full inspection of the chimney structure, top to bottom.

 Essential Considerations for Cost-Effective Chimney Relining